NASWA-OpenUI/Overview/CONTRIBUTING.md

 # Contributing Guide

-If you additional questions or are interested in learning about more ways to work with the Open UI Initiative, please email us at [openui@naswa.org](mailto:openui@naswa.org).
+If you have additional questions or are interested in learning about more ways to work with the Open UI Initiative, please email us at [openui@naswa.org](mailto:openui@naswa.org).
 You can also visit our [website](https://www.naswa.org/open-ui-initiative) for more information about the Open UI Initiative.

 </br>